 Pepper seeds have a bad reputation, at least when it comes to hot peppers.
 Many believe that the seeds can make a dish too hot, for example.
 As we will find out below, that is not necessarily the case.
 We will also look at a few other common questions about pepper seeds and whether they are safe to eat.

-Is it safe to eat pepper seeds or should you remove them before eating?
+Is it safe to eat pepper seeds?
+Or should you remove them before eating?

 In other words, are pepper seeds toxic?
 No, pepper seeds are not toxic but you may still want to remove them before eating.
-Pepper seeds are slightly bitter, but not so bitter that they will ruin a dish in most cases; however, you may want to remove them if you are using a large number of peppers.
+Pepper seeds are slightly bitter, but not so bitter that they will ruin a dish in most cases.
+However, you may want to remove them if you are using a large number of peppers.
 A lot of seeds may have an unpleasant effect on the taste of the dish.
 Aside from the bitterness issue, pepper seeds don’t really add anything to a dish so most cooks take them out.

 Something that you should consider is the mouthfeel.
 Aside from the flavor and toxicity angle, it may be annoying to have small, hard bits in a dish.
 That’s especially true if that dish should have a smooth mouthfeel.
 You may want to take them out for improved texture.
 You can either take them out when getting your peppers ready to cook or strain them out of the finished dish in the case of a soup or sauce.